microsoft/Reactors/workshop-resources/ai-services/AI_1/intro-flask.md

 ## Summary and next steps

-Flask is a lightweight web framework whose greatest strength is simply getting out of the way and allowing you as a developer to focus on the problems you wish to solve.
-You can create both proof-of-concept and enterprise level applications with Flask, and everything in between.
+Flask is a lightweight web framework whose greatest strength is simply getting out of the way and allowing you as a developer to focus on solving problems.
+You can create both proof-of-concept and enterprise-level applications with Flask, and everything in between.